leofabri/hassio_appliance-status-monitor/README.md

 For the record: there is more inside but, here's a summary of what this thing allows you to do:
 *   🎛️ **More triggers: more control,** even across Home Assistant reboots!
-    *   **This automation is triggered on each power read**.
+    *   **This automation is triggered on each power reading**.
 I'm doing the starting/finishing thresholds magic in the "actions" section, and you can also add some of your own.
-The objective of this automation is to allow a more granular control over what's happening and do that reliably.
+The objective of this blueprint is to allow more granular control over what's happening and do that reliably.

 *   ⏱️ **Faster machine start-to-finish detection**: one of the problems that I always face is **timing**. <i>What if you want to measure how long it took for your appliance to complete its job?</i> The automation has to be <strong>very reactive</strong>.
 This logic should solve that problem for you.

 *   📉 **Unreliable power absorption filtering and inhibition**: This is useful!
 It prevents the blueprint from thinking that a job was completed as soon as the power falls below the finishing power threshold.
-You can set your own timing here.
+You can set your timing here.

-*   📅 **Set your own custom actions** for each of the following conditions:
+*   📅 **Set your custom actions** for each of the following conditions:
       * when an overload occurs
       * when the overload situation is solved, now paused
       * when the appliance is plugged back in, now paused